Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 7. Feed often (and eat more) to increase supply

 I’d throw dagger eyes at anyone who suggested I should feed the baby each time he cried.
 There’s no way he’s hungry again!
 I thought.
-But that was just me not understanding how often babies eat, or the benefits of feeding frequently.
+But that was just me not understanding how often babies eat, or the benefits of breastfeeding frequently.

 You’ll also want to make sure you’re eating and resting enough.
 Your body is hard at work converting your calories into milk, even if on the outside, it doesn’t look like you’re doing much.

-8. If you’re pumping at work, leave several parts there as well
+8. If you’re pumping at work, leave several parts there

 I had a short commute—as in eight minutes—between home and work, which was a lifesaver for all the times I forgot a pump part or broke a piece.

-In particular, I can’t tell you how many times I broke these darn white membranes.
+In particular, I can’t tell you how many times I broke these white membranes.
 With only two at hand, I’d have to drive home or to the store to grab new ones.
 Or at worst, I’d end up skipping a pumping session until I reunited with my baby.

 Not a good feeling either way.